tajo/uweb/README.md

 Makes the navigation in `web-code` easier, adding a few commands.
 If your workflow is to open a VS Code instance for each individual project, this extension is not going to that useful.

-The `WEB_CODE_ENV` env variable needs to be set and pointing to the root of `web-code` and VS Code should be opened with the root of web-code.
+The `WEB_CODE_PATH` env variable needs to be set and pointing to the root of `web-code` and VS Code should be opened with the root of web-code.
 You should add it to your `~/.zshrc`.

 ## uweb: Focus Explorer